 The Course Calendar shows the specific learning activities and assessments for this course, along with their respective grade weights.
 The far-right column lists the Course Objectives (CO) that support the corresponding Assessment in column 2.
 Further descriptions for activities and assessments are in their respective weeks in D2L.
-When applicable, ¥ Indicates this is a Whole Person Assessment item that is also submitted to the E-Portfolio system. † indicates this is a faith integration item tracked by the program.
+When applicable, † indicates this is a faith integration item tracked by the program.